 1. Language Commitment

 AgentKit and Mastra are TypeScript-only.
 Most ML-adjacent teams are Python-first.
-That mismatch is real, and it's rarely obvious until week three.
-Mastra's own tagline — "Python trains, TypeScript ships" — is honest: it assumes two codebases.
+That mismatch is real, and it rarely surfaces until week three.
+Mastra's own tagline, "Python trains, TypeScript ships," is honest about it: the assumption is two codebases.

 LangChain, AutoGen, CrewAI, LangSmith Deployment, Inngest (via its Python SDK), and Connic all support Python.
 Trigger.dev and Mastra don't.
 If your agent shares data-prep code with a model pipeline, the language of the runtime matters more than it looks.